TimCook/overwatch-automated-voiceliner/README.md

-I think Chrome will autodetect the file as a virus because of how C++ like injection / macro stuff functions (Since hotkey macros literally are similar in technicality to keyloggers), so might be best to download the three.ahk files (Overwatch.ahk, Extras.ahk, List.ahk) and then use a installed AutoHotkey program to compile by right-clicking Overwatch.ahk to compile as a .exe and/or run script as-is (https://www.autohotkey.com/download/ahk-install.exe)
+I think Chrome will autodetect the file as a virus because of how C++ like injection / macro stuff functions (Since hotkey macros literally are similar in technicality to keyloggers), so might be best to download the three.ahk files (Overwatch.ahk, Extra.ahk, List.ahk) and then use a installed AutoHotkey program to compile by right-clicking Overwatch.ahk to compile as a .exe and/or run script as-is (https://www.autohotkey.com/download/ahk-install.exe)